wp-plugins/woocommerce-compare-products/readme.txt

 == Support ==

-All support requests, questions or suggestions should be posted to the [HELP tab](

-http://a3rev.com/products-page/woocommerce/woocommerce-compare-products/#help) WooCommerce Compare Products Home page on the a3rev site.
+All support requests, questions or suggestions should be posted to the [HELP tab](http://a3rev.com/products-page/woocommerce/woocommerce-compare-products/#help) WooCommerce Compare Products Home page on the a3rev site.

 == Changelog ==

+= 1.0.3 - 05/04/2012 =

+* Tweak: Compare Settings page now on 2 tabs - SETTINGS | FEATURES in the same style as WooCommerce setting page for familiarity and greater ease of use.

 = 1.0.2 - 04/04/2012 =